Vergil592/first-tensorflow-neural-net/README.md

-# first-tensorflow-neuronal-net
+# first-tensorflow-neural-net

-Testing small neuronal network tensorflow with some dataset
+Testing small neural network tensorflow with some dataset